dyg81/modal-bundle/README.md

   composer require "dyg81/modal-bundle"
 ```

-Then you need to add the following for the controller routes to work properly:
+After that, add the following code to the file routing.yml or annotations.yaml, depending of the symfony version you are working on, for the controller routes to work properly:

 ```yml
 dyg81modalbundle: